 How Much Evidence Exists?

 Before you get very far along in the process of determining whether you should try to bring a personal injury lawsuit on your child’s behalf, one of the first things you would consider is how much evidence you can gather.
 Let’s say, as an example, that a car struck your child when they were playing in the street.
 The vehicle drove away without stopping.

 You might determine who a likely suspect is from collecting traffic cameras or storing camera footage from a few blocks away.
 However, even if you get a license plate number and the police track the driver down, they might swear it wasn’t them who did it.
 At that point, only solid physical evidence will be able to convict the guilty party.

 If there were no material witnesses, that would hurt your case.
-If there is no smartphone footage showing what happened from that exact moment, that will likewise make winning the lawsuit difficult.
+If there is no smartphone footage showing what happened from that exact moment, that will likewise make winning the long lawsuit difficult.

 Essentially, you might have to figure out whether to bring a civil lawsuit against the person or entity you believe is the guilty party based on how much evidence you do or don’t have.
 It sounds heartbreaking to think that the person or entity might get away with harming your child because there is not enough evidence of what they did.
 However, a jury will never convict someone based only on what you suspect.